dbinnion/FutureCapitalInterview/README.md

 # Part 2
-Open a terminal or command prompt in the directory where the Python script is saved.
+Open a terminal or command prompt in the directory where `interview.py` is saved.

 1. Run the following command:
 `python interview.py -bonus "<PRICE>"`